 How to identify fake emails

-Learn to identify fake emails and safeguard your personal information.
+Learn to identify fake emails and protect your personal information.

 Scammers imitate email addresses and communication styles to send what appears as legitimate Amazon emails.

-If you receive an email claiming to be from Amazon and are unsure if it’s from us, visit Message Centre to view all email correspondence sent by Amazon.
-If the email does not appear in Message Centre, then it was not sent by Amazon.
+- Check Message Centre.
+Message Centre has all email communication sent by Amazon.
+If the email doesn't appear in Message Centre, then it wasn't sent by Amazon.
+Report a Scam now.

-• Misspellings or added/substituted characters in the sender address.
-Legitimate Amazon emails contain 'Amazon.co.uk'.
+- Look for misspellings or added/substituted characters in the sender address.
+Approved Amazon emails contain 'Amazon.co.uk' and are sent from an Amazon.co.uk address.
 Common email providers will show the Amazon smile logo icon in their inbox when Amazon is the actual sender.

 To learn more, visit Trustworthy Shopping at Amazon